nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

 ## 6. Custom meet.conf

-Some customizations are needed for `Nginx`'s site configuration.
+Some customizations are needed for `Nginx`'s site configuration in `jitsi-web` container.
 Therefore mount the following custom `meet.conf` file to `jitsi-web` container to overwrite the default one:

 - [/defaults/meet.conf](../templates/jitsi-web-container/defaults/meet.conf)